SteffeyDev/react-native-popover-view/README.md

 ## <a name="rn"/>Usage with React Navigation

-This can also be integrated with react-navigation's StackNavigator, so that on tablets, views higher up in the stack show in a popover instead of in a full-screen modal.
+This can also be integrated with react-navigation's stack navigator, so that on tablets, views higher up in the stack show in a popover instead of in a full-screen modal.

 ### <a name="setup"/>Basic Setup

-#### 1) Change `StackNavigator` to `createPopoverStackNavigator`
+#### 1) Change `createStackNavigator` to `createPopoverStackNavigator`

-`createPopoverStackNavigator` is a drop-in replacement for react-navigation's `StackNavigator`.
-It assumes the first view in your `RouteConfigs` is the base view, and every other view should be shown in a Popover when the `showInPopover` prop is `true` (see step #2).
+`createPopoverStackNavigator` is a drop-in replacement for react-navigation's `createStackNavigator`.
+It assumes the first view in your `routeConfigMap` is the base view, and every other view should be shown in a Popover when the `showInPopover` prop is `true` (see step #2).
-You can pass a few (optional) per-screen options through your `RouteConfigs` or globally through your `StackNavigatorConfig`:
+You can pass a few (optional) per-screen options through your `routeConfigMap` or globally through your `stackConfig`:

 Option      | Type              | Default                | Description
 ----------- | ----------------- | ---------------------- | --------------